-Bullying is physical or verbally aggressive behaviour that occurs 'Several Times On Purpose' (STOP).
+Bullying is physical or verbally aggressive behaviour that occurs 'Several Times On Purpose'.

-It is possible for hurtful behavior to happen, that is not persistent.
-Whilst this is not labelled as bullying, (as it it is not sustained over time), it is still considered unacceptable in our school.
-Please refer to our Behaviour Policy.
+It is possible for hurtful behaviour to happen, that is not persistent.
+Whilst this is not labelled as bullying, (as it is not sustained over time), it is still considered unacceptable in our school.
+Please refer to our Behaviour and Relationships Policy.